 Editor’s note: The photos above record the moment when I first beheld Spoon-billed Sandpiper.
 The date was 23 Aug.
 2011; the place was Yangkou, a major stopover point for Spoon-billed Sandpiper in Jiangsu; and the bird was this adult, still with a considerable amount of its rufous breeding plumage.
 Since then I have had numerous encounters with the critically endangered species.
-The most recent was Thurs.
-3 Nov.
-2016, when I achieved one of my most sustained views (nearly 30 minutes) and first view in Shanghai of one of the rarest vertebrates on the planet.
-In this post, I describe the encounter at Cape Nanhui with Spoon-billed Sandpiper, and I decorate the post with photos I have taken of the species over the years. — Craig Brelsford
+The most recent was 3 Nov., when I achieved one of my most sustained views (nearly 30 minutes) and first view in Shanghai of one of the rarest vertebrates on the planet. — Craig Brelsford

 I have been viewing Spoon-billed Sandpiper a few times each year since 2011.
 Since 2013, Elaine has been with me.
 We know what to look for, and at this time of year when we see a large flock of small waders, the possibility of finding Spoon-billed Sandpiper is always on our mind.